ana-bisette/Electrocatalytic-Properties-of-Novel-Carbon-Allotropes-A-DFT-and-MD-Comparative-Study/README.md

 ## Overview

-This repository contains scripts and data processing workflows developed during a Undergraduate Research project at the Federal University of ABC (UFABC).
+This repository contains scripts and data processing workflows developed during an Undergraduate Research project at the Federal University of ABC (UFABC).

 This research focused on investigating the electrocatalytic properties of novel carbon allotropes through computational modeling.
 The study systematically compared the accuracy of **Reactive Force Field Molecular Dynamics (ReaxFF-MD)** and **Density Functional Theory (DFT)** in describing catalytic processes for clean energy applications.